Thursday, July 3, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Common security items for home Wi-Fi router security

-The admin password
+1. The admin password.

 This password allows a device to connect to your Wi-Fi network.
 Knowing the Wi-Fi password, among other things, a person can:

-• use your internet connection.
+1. Use your internet connection.

+Generally, when it comes to Wi-Fi, it’s best to use a digit-only password.
 Here’s a way to make a password effective and easy to remember:

-If you want to offer somebody access to the Internet and nothing else, a Guest Wi-Fi network comes into play.
+If you want to offer somebody access to the Internet (1) and nothing else, a Guest Wi-Fi network comes into play.

 Wi-Fi Router Security TP-Link Guest Network